clocasto/PathWizard/readme.md

 A lightweight wrapper around `require` which finds modules and files based on the shortest unique path.

 While perfectly valid, requiring and importing files using relative paths can be tedious.
 This tool allows a user to specify the *shortest unique path name*.
-For example, if your project folder contains a `'server/db/index.js'` file, one could either grab the absolute file path (`PathWizard.prototype.abs`), relative file path (`PathWizard.prototype.abs`), or the file's module export (`PathWizard.prototype.req`) by the shortest unique path of (`'index'`).
+For example, if your project folder contains a `'server/db/index.js'` file, one could either grab the absolute file path (`abs`), relative file path (`rel`), or the file's module export (`PathWizard.prototype.req`) by the shortest unique path of (`'index'`).
 However, if there were another `index.js` file in the project, an error would be thrown.
 Instead, the user could call any of the three methods, *from anywhere in the project folder*, with  `'db'` to access the file's path or export.

 Upon the first invocation of one of its searching methods (`abs`, `absDir`, `rel`, `relDir`, and `req`), PathWizard will traverse the specified project root folder (`process.cwd` by default) and maintain a cache of all directories in the file tree.